-4.10 As indicated in paragraphs 3.17 and 3.18, comparison of actual and licensed rates of dredging within the Bristol Channel suggests that there is scope for a significant increase in the volume of marine sand and gravel to be landed in the channel as a whole.
-Historically Avonmouth has been the port with the highest tonnages landed, and since recent years' landings there have been lower than in 2007, there is likely to be capacity for landings to increase.
+5.10 As indicated in paragraphs 4.17 and 4.18 above, comparison of actual and licensed rates of dredging within the Bristol Channel suggests that there is likely to be scope for an increase in the volume of marine sand and gravel to be landed in the channel as a whole.
+Historically Avonmouth has been the port with the highest tonnages landed, and since recent years' landings there have been lower than a peak in 2007, there is likely to be capacity for landings to increase.